Plunge by author Joe Hill, Illustrations Stuart Immonen

-Plunge, however, is not Hill’s greatest work.
+Plunge, however, is not Hill’s greatest work, comic book or otherwise.
 It’s a seaward horror tale that delves into the grotesque and supernatural.
-But even with all of that it’s overly wordy and ultimately adds up to boring.
+But even with all of that it’s overly wordy and ultimately adds up to nothing more than boring.
+It is hard to find the perfect balance in a graphic novel of prose to images, this book attempted to be too literary.

 The best part of Plunge is the images, they provide most of the horror of the book.
+The artwork succeeds where the wordiness fails.
 It would be difficult to showcase the best parts without ruining the shock value though.
-Like a horror movie trailer that shows off all of the best jump scares!
+That would be like a horror movie trailer that shows off all of the best jump scares!
 I hate that, I’m not going to do that to you so here’s a less spoiler-y page:

 This is not a bad thing.
 Joe Hill takes risks.
 He tries new things.
 They don’t always hit.
 But that’s okay because at least he’s not telling the same story over and over again.
 When he does hit it’s freaking great.
 So I’ll keep reading him, patiently waiting for that next hit.